- Eligibility Conditions to Buy an HDB Resale Flat

 Work Out Your Budget

 After confirming your eligibility to purchase an HDB resale flat, you will need to work out your budget, taking into account the amount of government housing grants you will be receiving.
 Then find out the transacted prices of HDB resale flats in different locations.
-Obviously, one nearer to town will likely be more expensive than those in the suburbs.
+Obviously, a flat near town will likely be more expensive than one in the suburbs.

-After doing your homework, you will have a better idea of the type of flat and the location you can afford.
-It is also important to be familiar with the commission structure of property agents.
+After doing your homework, you will know better the type of flats and the location you can afford.
+It is also important to be familiar with the commission structure of property agents and the type of marketing services they offer.

 Decide Where to Buy Your Resale Flat